 Chairman, Art Department (ret)

-As an art conservator my work has taken me all over the United States and Europe, training with the very best conservators in the world.
-I have studied and seen the works of many of the great renaissance masters, always with the thought in mind of how wonderful it would be if someone could capture the majesty and the pigmentation quality of the old masters, and then add a new dimension to this work.
+As an art conservator my work has taken me all over the United States and Europe, and I had the privilege to teach and train conservators around the world.
+I have also studied and seen the works of many of the great renaissance masters, always with the thought in mind of how wonderful it would be if someone could capture the majesty and the pigmentation quality of the old masters, and then add a new dimension to this work.

 It has been my privilege, over the past forty five years to work on literally hundreds of art pieces of the old masters of Europe as well as many of the contemporary masters in the United States and Europe, always looking for that special art form which would recapture the rare old renaissance look of the old masters.
 I thought perhaps it was a lost art, never again to be seen, and then a miracle happened.
 I was led in a providential way, to meet the master painter, Bellini.